| | |

 I recently wrote about ways to decorate the space above your kitchen cabinets so if you landed here by accident and actually don’t mind the space above your kitchen cabinets but would like some tips and ideas on ways to style it to look fab and add additional storage and organisation for your kitchen then perhaps pop over and read that instead.

 Still here?
 You must be an awkward space hater and I’m going to show you exactly how I dealt with mine.
-I need to apologise in advance for the lack of detailed photos as I completed this project under quite a lot of time pressure (a photographer was booked to do a Christmas-themed photoshoot for Your Home magazine in less than three weeks), so my focus was very much on getting the DIY done, rather than being a good DIY blogger!
+I need to apologise in advance for the lack of detailed photos as I completed this project under quite a lot of time pressure (a photographer was booked to do a Christmas-themed photoshoot for Your Home magazine in less than three weeks), so my focus was very much on getting the DIY project done, rather than being a good DIY blogger!
 Luckily, it was a really straightforward process, so my descriptions and the photos I did manage to take should hopefully see you right.

 How to fill the gap above kitchen cabinets